shenrique38/BreakoutC-/README.md

 I used the code provided in this website http://www.danielsoltyka.com/programming/2010/05/30/c-vector2d-rectangle-classes/ that has two structucs: (1) that represents a 2D Vector, with some functionalities; (2)that represents a Rectangle.
 I made some changes in the code, and added new features such as Vector2D reflection, and the directionals to make my work easier.

 Art: All of the images, sounds and font were obtained from different websites, and they were all free to use, if not for commercial purposes.
+I used a snippet (0.2sec) of the skyrim game theme song.

 Project Video: https://drive.google.com/drive/folders/1M213IGU64UgZGLbnK4J5BarnytA_YA68?usp=sharing